skes103010/node-red-contrib-move-up/README.md

 - If msg.payload is "是", the node searches order_now for an item with an id matching up.
 - If found and not already at the top, it swaps the item with the previous one.
 - The updated order_now is saved back to the flow context.

-## Example Flow

-Below is a sample flow to demonstrate how to use the move-up node:

 ### Steps
 1. Deploy the flow in Node-RED.